henriksommerfeld/blog-hugo/content/article/2019-10-30-gatsby-twitter/index.md

 I tried [gatsby-source-twitter][1], which fetches data from [Twitter's API][5] at build time and makes it available through GraphQL.
 This worked liked promised, but I found a couple deal breaking flaws:

-* Breaks build if no Twitter tokens are available
+* Breaks build if no Twitter credentials are available
 * Breaks build if data changes (dynamic GQL schema)
 * Only fetches links, not the actual content (images etc.)